grant-king/ML_progress/log.md

 **Thoughts:** Almost done with algorithms course.
 This current module covers graph representation.

+May 24, 2019

+**Today's Progress:** Finished week 3 Agile course.
+Finished week 3 UCI PM course.
+Made a short walkthrough video for Harvest Transcription Colab notebook.
+Finished graph representation module.
+Continued JS animation basics review.
+Continued multisite spider.
+Dev tool walkthrough.

+**Thoughts:** I think I need to find a simpler product for multisite scraping, or to replan my approach.
+The site uses obfuscated classes that are making it really hard to scrape in an organized way.
+I think there may be another way to encounter the data at a lower level using Chrome dev tools, but I need more practice.
+I'll put that project on hold for now and plan another Scrapy multisite thing for next week.

 # **Links to work:**
 ## Jupyter Notebooks
 #### Movie JSON EDA